Uninen/docker-images/README.md

 # Docker Images

-These images are designed for Django / Python / Vue stack, and for audio-relate

-designed to be as light as possible, yet complete and secure enough **for production** to make the build process and testing as fast as possible.
+These images are based on [RevSys Python Builds](https://github.com/revsys/optimized-python-docker), adding a non-root user and basic dependencies needed for most Django / Python Vue projects.
+The images are designed to be light, yet complete and secure enough **for production**.

-The images are regularly re-built (automatically every first Tuesday of the month + manually every now and then) to keep up with **security updates**.
-Combine with automatically polled image updates in your production (for example with Traefik + [Watchtower](https://containrrr.dev/watchtower/)) and you get automatic system security updates in production.
+The images are regularly re-built to keep up with **security updates**.
+Combine with automatically polled image updates in your production (for example with [Traefik](https://traefik.io/) + [Watchtower](https://containrrr.dev/watchtower/)) and you get automatic security updates in production.

 Contributions welcome!

+<small>(Note: this repo moved from GitLab to GitHub in 2/2023 and the GH action scripts are still a work in progress.)</small>

 ## Features

-- Based on Debian 11.6 (bullseye) base image
 - Slimmer than `python-slim`
-- Python built with PGO + Link-Time-Optimization flags
-- Non-root user
+- Built for **amd64 and arm64 platforms**
 - Python-related environment variables and paths set
 - Latest `pip` + essential system packages preinstalled
-- Built for linux/amd64 and linux/arm64 platforms
+- Non-root user
+- Python built with PGO + Link-Time-Optimization flags
+- Based on Debian 11.6 (bullseye) base image

 See `sripts/` for details of the actual preinstalled packages.

 ## Images

-These images are based on [RevSys Python Builds](https://github.com/revsys/optimized-python-docker), adding non-root user, and basic dependencies needed for most Django projects.

 | Name                       | Description                                                                                                            | Size         |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------- | ------------ |